torvalds/linux/Documentation/teaching/lectures/intro.rst

 ....................

-The Linux Block I/O subsystem deals with reading and writing data from block devices: creating block I/O requests, transforming block I/O requests (e.g. for software RAID or LVM), merging and sorting the requests and scheduling them via various I/O schedulers to the block device drivers.
+The Linux Block I/O subsystem deals with reading and writing data from or to block devices: creating block I/O requests, transforming block I/O requests (e.g. for software RAID or LVM), merging and sorting the requests and scheduling them via various I/O schedulers to the block device drivers.